HackoTron/HideyVaulty/docs/index.md

-# HideyVaulty
+# HideyVaulty - Open-Source Script-Hiding Program
-HideyVaulty is an open-source login system for Windows.
-It is currently in early alpha, but eventually, you will be able to use it to lock programs away from prying eyes.
-It can currently save credentials, but they are not encrypted, and in the location where the .exe file is located.
-Eventually, I will create a CMD based installer, to get everything in the right place.
+HideyVaulty is an open-source file hiding program, designed for penetration testers.
+It is currently only available for use on Windows targets, but eventually this will expand to MacOS and Linux.
+It allows penetration testers to upload files to a target system, and keep them in a secure location, which can be managed from HideyVaulty, which uses a secure password protection system.

 ## Prerequisites
 **You will need:**